About Kjolur Trail

 Hveravellir is a tourist attraction with its boiling hot springs and there you will find a well-maintained campsite with a small restaurant and a hot pot in addition to a few huts.
 It’s definitely a good place to relax after a 48 kilometers long hike and therefore I’m not sorry that I started the hike in Hvitarnes, opposite the majority of hikers.
 The bus leaves from the parking place of the camping site and drives on a route very different from the hiking trail so on the bus you will mainly see rocky plains with a few rivers and creeks here and there.

 The weather can change very quickly in Iceland and therefore I selected the equipment with great caution.
-I was wearing a t-shirt made of polyester, Woolx Blizzard Top, windproof Schoeller AB400 pants, Woolx Merino Hat, socks made of Merino wool and mid-length hiking boots.
-Whenever the wind got stronger or the temperature decreased due to altitude, I put on my Windstopper Jacket.
+I was wearing a t-shirt made of polyester, Woolx Blizzard Top, windproof Schoeller AB400 pants, Woolx Merino Hat, socks made of Merino wool and mid-length hiking boots from Salewa.
+Whenever the wind got stronger or the temperature decreased due to altitude, I put on my windstopper jacket.

 In the backpack I was carrying additional t-shirts, boxers, socks, thermal underwear, sleeping bag, tent, water and food.
 On this trail you basically can’t run out of water because there are many sources nearby – you can even drink from rivers because they are clean enough.
 Therefore I would advise you not to take too much water with you in order to eliminate excess weight.
 It’s different with the food.
 Pack all the food you are planning to eat because you will first be able to buy food at the end point of hike – Hveravellir.